 Categories (2), (3), (4), (5), and (6) require forms for signatures.
 Required application forms are available in the Residence Life Office in Lane Hall, or online below.

 All students who want to stay on campus who have not completed three Short Term Courses or who do not fall into categories (3), (4), (5), (6), or (7) must take a Short Term Course.
 Students are encouraged to submit forms as soon as possible, though no later than April 15th for Harward Center forms or no later than April’s exam week so that housing and dining arrangements may be confirmed.

 The acceptable categories for staying exclude students who simply wish to remain on campus to be employed by an administrative office, to begin a thesis, or to be members of club sports teams or campus organizations.
 These students will need to register for one of the Short Term Units.

 Administrative offices that need non-seniors as employees will need to structure the work hours to allow the student’s enrollment in a Short Term Unit.

-Any student who needs clarification on whether she or he is permitted to stay for Short Term in regard to courses, housing, or meals should check with the Dean of Students, the Registrar, or the Housing & Residence Life Office.
+Any student who needs clarification on whether they are permitted to stay for Short Term in regard to courses, housing, or meals should check with the Registrar or the Residence Life Office.